 There are however, “bad dancers”, and by that I don’t mean mean “beginner bad” (as previously explained), I mean “slap-on-the-wrist bad”, or “someone-should-write-that-guy-a-dance-violation-ticket bad”.
 These are the leaders who yank me around the floor like a piece of meat, whose lack of floorcraft causes traffic accidents, who grip me and twist my wrist with their negligent “too-proud-to-take-lessons” lead.
 You’d have to be pretty rude and oblivious to fall far enough down the spectrum that I would consider avoiding you the rest of the night.

 I love dancing with my friends.
 I am usually out dancing long and late.
 Don’t get me wrong – I love my social time, but I’m primarily there to social dance.
 I like dancing with new people, just as I like meeting and talking with new people.
 But many nights, I will dance with the some leaders 2 and 3 times in a night.
-It’s not by choice, though – it’s because I really want to dance and no one else is asking.
+Sometimes it’s not by choice, though – it’s because I really want to dance and no one else is asking.
 I have heard this experience echoed from other Pro women, and it can usually be attributed a combination of lower numbers of leaders in the room which means they don't feel compelled to ask as often, and a tendency for men to feel more intimidated to ask high level women to dance (as compared to women asking high level men).

 And, just in case you are thinking it, sometimes I DO ask people I’ve never met – both leaders and followers.
-Not before observing how they treat other partners though – can’t afford not to pre-screen – I have a career to protect.
+Not before observing how they treat other partners though – I can’t afford not to pre-screen for safety – I have a career to protect. 🙂

 How/when NOT to ask

 Now, all that said, I do have one caveat about how NOT to ask.
 This has happened to me a few times now, and each time I was appalled: